Home / Blogs / Numerical Methods and Stability

 The Fix: Goal-Driven Adaptive Refinement

-Run an initial simulation and analyze velocity gradients:
+Run an initial simulation and locate where flow quantities change rapidly.

 gradient_threshold = 0.2 * max_velocity # 20% of max velocity